Here you can find out more about what to do if you have a complaint about a police body and more details about our role in reviewing complaints.

 Complaint Handling Reviews are often published on this website.
 View our published complaint handling reviews.

-In order for us to carry out a Complaint Handling Review, we need you to provide us with your original complaint and the reason(s) why you are unhappy with the final response from the police body.
+In order for us to carry out a Complaint Handling Review, we need you to provide us with your original complaint and the reason(s) why you are unhappy with the final response from the policing body.
 Try to be as specific as possible.

 We do not need you to explain the background to your complaint in your application.

-The PIRC will request the case papers relating to your complaint from the police body involved.
+The PIRC will request the case papers relating to your complaint from the policing body involved.
 We examine the facts of the case and will consider whether or not the information available supports your complaint.
-We will also look at the police body's response to you and consider whether this addresses your complaint.
+We will also look at the policing body's response to you and consider whether this addresses your complaint.
 The PIRC will then form a view on whether the complaint was dealt with to a reasonable standard.

-The outcome of your Complaint Handling Review will be explained in a report which will be sent to both you and the police body.
+The outcome of your Complaint Handling Review will be explained in a report which will be sent to both you and the policing body.
 Any police officer or member of civilian staff involved in the complaint will be informed of the outcome of the PIRC review.

 Probably not.
 The Commissioner is only personally involved in reviews that are considered to raise the most serious issues.
 For cases that are not considered to fall into this category, we operate a scheme of delegation whereby cases are delegated to senior staff.

-We aim to undertake the review process as quickly as possible.
+We aim to complete the review process as quickly as possible.
 However, as each case is different the time taken to review it will vary depending on factors such as the complexity of the complaint or the volume of information we receive from you and the police body involved.

 No. Whilst we publish most of our Complaint Handling Review reports on our website, personal details such as names and addresses are anonymised.